cotarr/collab-auth/data/token-certs/README.md

 within the digitally signed token payload, so ignoring the alternate certificate date this does not appear to an issue.

+The file location of the access token RSA certificates is hard coded to be this folder.
+The directory location and filenames are not configurable.

 The following commands can be used to generate the RSA keys.

 ```bash